satinsiders/Manager-MAS/docs/mas-brief.md

 All processes are driven by an LLM-based multi-agent system with observability and version control.

-The system maintains a dedicated teacher account that is manually paired with each student on the SuperfastSAT platform.
-Once linked, the teacher account can interact with the student and manage curriculum delivery.

 Note on terms: “Curriculum” refers to platform-owned content (immutable; dispatched in minutes).
 “Study Plan” refers to MAS-owned, versioned strategy artifacts (`study_plans`), created and revised based on performance.

 ## 1. Content Hierarchy & Delivery Flow